Volunteer Training

 Harm Repair Practice Series

 Healing from harm isn’t a one-size-fits-all process, and we understand that.
-That’s why we offer a series of 7 training sessions, each exploring different approaches to healing, including restorative dialogues, support circles, and restorative conferences.
+That’s why we offer a training series exploring different approaches to healing, including restorative dialogues, support circles, and restorative conferences.
+Throughout the training, you’ll have opportunities to experience and practice these processes through roleplays and video examples.
 You’ll learn how to create an approachable and inclusive space for individuals to share their experiences and find their path to healing.

-Key Learning Outcomes for our Harm Repair Practice series
+Key topics of our Harm Repair Practice series include:

 • Restorative Reflection: Guide individuals in reflecting on their feelings and brainstorming what the next steps could look like.